franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ### Classic meetings marked as unsupported — removal planned for the next release

-With the recent improvements to One-time and Recurring meetings, the older Classic meetings are now considered outdated and will be removed in the next OpenProject release (likely version 16.0).
+With the recent improvements to One-time and Recurring meetings, the older Classic meetings are now considered outdated and will be removed in the next OpenProject release (16.0).
 This change has been planned and communicated since the introduction of what were then called Dynamic meetings (now One-time and Recurring).

 To prepare for this transition, the **Classic option in the + Meeting dropdown is now marked as unsupported**, accompanied by the following notice: “Classic meetings will be removed in the next version of OpenProject.”